DIY Farmhouse Sign for St. Patrick’s Day

 Step One: Create a stencil for the sign and cut it out.

 Create a stencil to use for your project with the wording you would like to use.
 I chose the saying “This home is built on Love and Shenanigans” and used my Cricut Explore to create the stencil.
-The fonts I used are Alice and Arabella.
-Make sure your words are less than 24″ if you want them to fit on an extra-long cutting mat.

-Step Two: Prepare the sign for painting.
+Step Three: Prepare the sign for painting.

-Step Three: Paint the design!
+Step Four: Paint the design!

-Step Four: Add the Shamrock banner!
+Step Five: Add the Shamrock banner!

 My shamrock banner is made from stiffened felt and scraps of fabric.
 I have the complete tutorial for making your own on my blog.
 Follow the link below.
 You can also make a quick and easy banner using paper and patterned paper if sewing is not your jam.